 How To Craft A Boulevardier Cocktail

 Crafting a Bourbon Boulevardier with our recipe is both quick and easy.
 You probably already have all the ingredients and necessary bar tools – a jigger, bar spoon, strainer and mixing glass.
-If you’re lazy like us, you can use a shaker instead of a mixing glass.
+If you don’t have a mixing glass, you can use a shaker instead.

 The first step of the recipe is to measure and pour the the three liquors into the mixing glass or shaker.
 This step is literally the most difficult part of the recipe since you don’t want to spill any of the ingredients.